 Adding the connector to your Taxi account:

 Click 'Add New'

-The access key id and secret access key is checked as you enter it.
+The access key id and secret access key are checked as you enter them.
 If the key is valid and has permissions to create, update and list your SES templates it will turn green

 5. Select if you want to set some restrictions for this connector

 You can control who can use the connector and also what type of exports users can export.
 When these are selected you will see the options to the right of the screen where you can add users and teams and select the export types.